TexasInstruments/edgeai-tensorlab/README.md

 Several trained models with accuracy report is available at [Jacinto-AI-Detection Model Zoo](./docs/det_modelzoo.md)

+Note: This Model Zoo is not publicly available yet - we shall make this available shortly.

 ## Quantization

 This tutorial explaines how to do [Quantization Aware Training](./docs/det_quantization.md) of detection models.
 We also provide sample QAT models.

+## ONNX & Prototxt Export
+- **Export of ONNX model (.onnx) and additional meta information (.prototxt)** is supported.
+The .prototxt contains meta information specified in **[TIDL](https://software-dl.ti.com/jacinto7/esd/processor-sdk-rtos-jacinto7/latest/exports/docs/psdk_rtos_auto/docs/user_guide/sdk_components.html#ti-deep-learning-library-tidl)** for object detectors.

+- The export of meta information is now supported for **SSD** and **RetinaNet** detectors.

+- For more information please see [Usage](./docs/det_usage.md)

 ## Acknowledgement